NoSQL Databases

 • Randomness & Quanity of data

-• Data started coming in varied shapes & sizes.
+• Data started coming in different shapes & sizes.

-• Amount of data generated & fed also increased manifold.
+• Amount of data generated & fed into the system has also increased manifold.

-• NoSQL DBs allow developers to store huge amounts of unstructured data, giving them a lot of flexibility.
+• NoSQL DBs allow developers to store huge amounts of unstructured data, providing a lot of flexibility.

 • Introduction of cloud-computing